10 Unique Ways To Spend Mother's Day Outside

 A great way to spend Mother’s Day morning, yard yoga is easy to do, and most likely, you already have the tools lying around for this one!
 You simply need a yoga mat or beach towel, some exercise clothes (or pajamas – we don’t judge), a water bottle, and your phone.
 There are great yoga options available for free on YouTube, or consider supporting your local studios by signing up for a live stream of a class.
 You’ll work up a bit of a sweat, stretch those muscles, and find some space for a little more love in your life – to share with mom, of course.

 So pull your hair back, roll up those sleeves, grab that H20, and we’ll see you on the mat.
 Want to get some practice in ahead of time?
-Turtle Fur designer Meghan has been dropping some 10 minute quick yoga flows on our Instagram TV.
+Turtle Fur designer Meghan dropped some 10 minute quick yoga flows on our Instagram TV.
 Check it out and get that blood pumpin’.

 Bonus points: Want to spend some time outside, but can’t do something with mom due to social distancing?